tencentyun/intlcloud-documents/yehe_doc/大数据/流计算 Oceanus/购买指南/调整配置费用说明_intl_en.md

 ## Cluster Scale-out
 Cluster scale-out means to increase the number of CUs.
-You can do so in the [Oceanus console](https://console.cloud.tencent.com/oceanus).
+You can do so in the [Stream Compute Service console](https://console.cloud.tencent.com/oceanus).
 During cluster scale-out, you need to pay for the configuration adjustment according to the remaining validity period of the cluster.
 The calculation rule for the scale-out fees of monthly subscribed clusters is as follows:
 - Scale-out fees = number of new CUs * monthly unit price of CU * number of scale-out days / (365 / 12)
 - Scale-out days = cluster expiration time - current time